 Image: UNSW Business School building

 Seminars take place fortnightly on a Monday from 12.00-1.00pm for the seminar & 1.00-1.30pm for informal chat with the speaker (UTC+11, Australian Eastern Daylight Time)* and provide an excellent opportunity to network with pensions, ageing and retirement experts from Australia and overseas.
 CEPAR and the School of Risk & Actuarial Studies at UNSW Sydney have been hosting this multidisciplinary seminar series since 2012 with the aim of encouraging interaction between academic researchers from a broad range of disciplines – including, but not restricted to economics, actuarial studies, finance, psychology, law, accounting, sociology, management, marketing and medicine – as well as from industry and government.

-Please contact Inka Eberhardt if you are interested in presenting, participating or would like to be added to the Pensions, Retirement and Ageing Seminar Series mailing list.
+Please contact Gaoyun (Sophie) Yan if you are interested in presenting, participating or would like to be added to the Pensions, Retirement and Ageing Seminar Series mailing list.

 Held fortnightly on Mondays from 12-1pm (AEST):